babelyx/en/business-plan.md

 ### Phase 1: Development and Launch

-1. **Platform Development:** Complete development of core features, including Sealed NFTs, smart marketplaces, and AI tools.
+1. **Platform Development:** Complete development of core features, including Safe NFTs, smart marketplaces, and AI tools.
 2. **Beta Testing:** Conduct beta testing with a select group of users to gather feedback and make improvements.
 3. **Official Launch:** Launch Babelyx on web, Android, and iOS platforms.